 I’m noticing a trend in the food blog world lately: Electric pressure cookers are all the rage right now.
-They’re like the Spiralizer of 2016, apparently.
+They’re like the Spiralizer (paid link) of 2016, apparently.
 (Seriously, those things were EVERYWHERE last year, were they not?)

 And the thing is, electric pressure cookers are popular for good reason.
 I have one, and can vouch for the fact that they are really pretty amazing.
 While I don’t entirely understand the science behind why they work, I’m a big fan of the end result.